BSc (Hons) Architectural Design Technology

 YEAR 1 (LEVEL 4)

-This year comprises six core modules that combine to provide an introduction to the processes and technologies that exist within the contemporary construction industry.
-Subjects are considered from first principles so that students can come to appreciate fundamental issues in the design, construction, management, use and decommissioning of construction projects.
+The first year of our Architectural Design degree comprises six core modules that combine to provide an introduction to the processes and technologies that exist within the contemporary construction industry.
+Subjects are considered from first principles so that you can come to appreciate fundamental issues in the design, construction, management, use and decommissioning of construction projects.

 The design focus of this year is domestic, with the task set allowing for exploration of how to house different individuals and families, reflecting everything learnt in complementary modules like Construction Technology 1.